 Incorrect return-by-pointer.
 Functions can return data by pointer, but programmers must be careful with what they return.
 The function is syntactically correct and compiles.
 Nevertheless, this version has a logical error.
 Some but not all compilers will issue a non-fatal warning for the return &a; statement.

 The function returns the address of a part object, so the return type, part*, is correct.
 But the local variable a is deallocated when the function ends, so x points to deallocated memory.
-Once the program deallocates memory, it is available for reallocation, overwriting any previously saved data.
+Once the program deallocates memory, it becomes available for reallocation, potentially overwriting previously saved data.

 The arrow represents a pointer: x points to a deallocated part object (represented by the dashed-line box).